The Vermont Statutes Online

 (d) The Town or School District may acquire real property for any Town or School District purpose, in fee simple or lesser interest or estate, by purchase, gift, devise, or lease, and may sell, lease, hold, manage, and control real property as its interests may require.
 The Town or School District may further acquire property by condemnation where that authority is granted to towns or school districts by State statutes.

-(e) In this chapter, no mention of a particular power shall be construed to be exclusive or to restrict the scope of the powers that the Town or School District would have if the particular power were not mentioned.
+(e) In this charter, no mention of a particular power shall be construed to be exclusive or to restrict the scope of the powers that the Town or School District would have if the particular power were not mentioned.
 The Selectboard and the School Board shall operate as separate and independent entities.
-Nothing in this chapter shall be interpreted as allowing either one to exercise, inhibit, or infringe upon the rights, powers, or privileges of the other.
+Nothing in this charter shall be interpreted as allowing either one to exercise, inhibit, or infringe upon the rights, powers, or privileges of the other.
 (Added 2009, No. M-5, § 2, eff.
 April 29, 2009; amended 2011, No. M-16 (Adj.
 Sess.), § 2, eff.
 May 7, 2012)

 § 123A-103.
 Particular powers